6 actions for improving communication at the workplace

 To support the culture, the right set of tools is needed.
 Allowing your employees to communicate in their preferred ways sets a culture of trust in communication, while simultaneously allowing for better availability.

-Using a variety of communication methods, such as 121s, weekly team meetings, ask-me-anything’s (AMAs) and townhall meetings allow for you to get the attention of just the right people.
+Using a variety of communication methods, such as 121s, weekly team meetings, ask-me-anything’s (AMAs), and town hall meetings allow for you to get the attention of just the right people.

 Pairing the message with a proper communication medium is important at any time, especially when talking about COVID-19-related issues.
 For example, it’s unwise to send a Teams message to notify somebody about a potential exposure case.
 Or on the other hand, sending an email about every single scheduled workplace cleaning is a bit too much.